 The Church’s Bookkeeper, Doug, Wingert, is originally from Illinois, but has lived in Tucson for many years.
 Doug first met Judy, (his wife to be), at a summer church camp when they were both in high school.
 Doug and Judy are both University of Arizona graduates, (Go Wildcats)!
 They married in 1973 and have three grown children and several grandchildren.
 Doug’s careers have included many years in banking, and additional years working for nonprofits in bookkeeping and human resources.
 Doug’s volunteer work has included more than 20 years with a local Boy Scout troop, about that same amount of time with a local Kiwanis Club, and many years as a church treasurer.
 Doug is semi-retired and enjoys regular bicycling and hiking.
 When time allows, Doug also likes to vacation to the ocean to enjoy snorkeling, kayaking and deep sea fishing with friends.

-Stella is the relatively new Office Manager of CPC.
-She will be happy to give you information about church events, help with reserving rooms, contributing articles to the KIVA , announcements to the Sunday bulletin or Friday Flash.
-She is interested in art, literature, movies, TV, your pets, food, history, music, insects, and the weather.
+Stella is the Office Manager of CPC.
+She is enthusiastic to give information about church events, help with reserving rooms or contributing articles to the KIVA , announcements to the Sunday bulletin or Friday Flash.
+She is interested in almost too many things, including art, literature, movies, TV, your pets, food, history, music, insects, and the weather.
 If you would like to talk to her about any of the above, she would love to hear from you.

 Coordinator of Congregational Care